Practical tips

 Carry More Water Than You Think

-A good rule of thumb: 1 litre per 2 hours of walking in summer.
-If you're hiking Lycabettus Hill or the Philopappos trails, carry at least 750ml.
-On George's guided tours, he always reminds guests to bring water.
+Rough guide: 1 litre per 2 hours of walking in summer.
+If you're hiking Lycabettus Hill or the Philopappos trails, 750ml minimum.
+George nags every group about this before they start.

 Go Early or Go Late